jennymevents/sustainable-events/playbook.md

 * Ask vendors about their sustainability practices
   * Request certifications, policies, processes, and any published sustainable content to verify the vendor is the correct, sustainable choice
     * Review: is sustainability mentioned on their website, what is their waste management criteria and specifications, who oversees waste management, do they repurpose or donate unused items, electrical sources, water use and management practices.
-    * Proper certifications may include: The TRUE program for zero waste certification | TRUE (gbci.org), Certified Carbon Neutral, Certified Organic and Marine Stewardship Council Standards, Leadership in Energy and Environmental Design (LEED) Certified, and commitments towards carbon offsetting.
-Reference: Sustainability Certifications: Which Can You Trust? - ethical.net.
+    * Proper certifications may include: [The TRUE program for zero waste certification | TRUE (gbci.org)](https://true.gbci.org/true-program-zero-waste-certification), Certified Carbon Neutral, [Certified Organic](https://www.ams.usda.gov/services/organic-certification/becoming-certified) and [Marine Stewardship Council Standards](https://www.msc.org/standards-and-certification/developing-our-standards), [Leadership in Energy and Environmental Design (LEED) Certified](https://en.wikipedia.org/wiki/Leadership_in_Energy_and_Environmental_Design), and commitments towards [carbon offsetting](https://www.terrapass.com/).
+Reference: [Sustainability Certifications: Which Can You Trust? - ethical.net](https://ethical.net/guide/sustainability-certifications-which-can-you-trust/).
   * Place specific, sustainability language in requests for proposals and contracts
     * Removes misunderstandings, assigns ownership, and illustrates the priority from the beginning
-  * Learn with the employee’s guide to sustainability
 * Build the team and assign clear, documented roles and responsibilities.
   * Use an accountability matrix to assign all planning and sustainability efforts
   * Track progress for sustainability efforts specifically during each planning meeting.
 Communicate potential challenges, required support or funding, and assess opportunities and risks